JennieNgi/nasa-gallery/README.md

 # Introduction
-- This is a NASA gallery website
+- NASA Gallery is a web application that allows users to search and view photos from NASA's image library.
+The application uses the NASA Image and Video Library API to retrieve data and display the photos.
 - For website display, please go to: https://jenniengi.github.io/nasagallery/
 - The purpose is to show skills in HTML, CSS, JavaScript and API